Lewisburg, Tennessee

-Lewisburg is a city in, and the county seat of Marshall County, Tennessee, United States.
+Lewisburg is a city in and the county seat of Marshall County, Tennessee, United States.
 The population was 12,288 in 2020.
 Lewisburg is located in Middle Tennessee, fifty miles south of Nashville and fifty-two miles north of Huntsville, Alabama.
 Residents have access to the larger cities via nearby I-65.

-Located among rolling hills, Lewisburg was named for the explorer Meriwether Lewis.
+Lewisburg was named for the explorer Meriwether Lewis.
 By 1838, the town was supporting a newspaper and a bank.
 The downtown area is similar to many other small southern towns, with a courthouse on a square, surrounded by retail and commercial businesses.
 Shopping centers are located on the east and west ends of town.

 Geography

 Lewisburg is located at 35°26′57″N 86°47′35″W (35.449034, -86.793112).
 According to the United States Census Bureau, the city has a total area of 11.7 sqmi, almost all of which is land (0.09% is water).